cpaxton/costar_stack/costar_librarian/Readme.md

 ## Using Librarian

+Librarian lets CoSTAR save information between runs even when being run across multiple machines.
+It's particularly useful if the primary machine is being used for perception and planning, and you want to use a smaller machine or tablet for the user interface but save all information to the original desktop.
+It is started automatically by `costar_bringup`.

 ### Launch Files

 The `librarian_bringup` package contains launch files for Librarian.
 As such, you can launch the librarian core easily with: